 “And it’s Black-owned – that’s another reason we came,” added Marshall.
 Both Marshall and Williams wanted to show their support for a business owned by two Black women.

-The only other Black-owned restaurant on the Freret shopping corridor is Ice Cream 504, according to a list on the city’s official tourism website.
+The only other Black-owned restaurant on the Freret shopping corridor is Ice Cream 504 at 2511 Jena St., according to a list on the city’s official tourism website.
 The website lists 19 Black-owned restaurants in Uptown and Garden District, out of 324 restaurants total.

 “To see two young, African-American women in this area, in this time, open up a successful business — why wouldn’t you want to witness that?”
 Williams said.

 Newman said that they started working on the restaurant in November, when she found out from a real estate contact that the former site of Bar Frances was for sale.

 “We just worked on it really, really hard, really fast.
 It just happened,” Newman said.